-In terms of income there are four main categories: non-savings non-dividend income, savings income (including international bond gains), dividend income and UK bond gains.
-UK bond gains are classed as savings income but, due to the tax credit attached to them, they are taxed as the highest part of an individual’s income.
+In terms of income there are four main categories: non-savings non-dividend income, savings income (including offshore bond gains), dividend income and onshore bond gains.
+Onshore bond gains are classed as savings income but, due to the tax credit attached to them, they are taxed as the highest part of an individual’s income.

 When dealing with clients with more than one source of income, it is important to understand the order in which each source is taxed.